Inflation Reduction Act: Trump administration actions

-On April 15, 2025, Trump-appointed federal judge Mary McElroy of Rhode Island ruled in a case brought by local conservation groups that some of the act's funding had to be unfrozen nationwide.
+On April 15, 2025, federal judge Mary McElroy of Rhode Island ruled in a case brought by local conservation groups that some of the act's funding had to be unfrozen nationwide.
 On the same day, District of Columbia federal judge Tanya Chutkan issued a preliminary injunction forcing the EPA and the Treasury Department's designated distributor, Citibank, to unfreeze the Greenhouse Gas Reduction Fund.

 In a court filing for another case involving New England conservation groups, the EPA indicated it would plan to cut 781 further environmental justice grants related to the IRA and other Biden-era policies.